Image Formats¶

 - RGB additive color scheme

-The primary colors from which all others are formed are red (Red), green (Green) and blue (Blue).
-From those three colors comes the name RGB.
+The primary colors from which all the others are formed are red (Red), green (Green) and blue (Blue).
+The name RGB comes from these three colors.

 This scheme works based on the fact that the human eye has three color receptors (red, green and blue) that it uses to detect all the colors of the rainbow from a combination of all of them.
 Thus our eye perceives the color yellow as a combination of red light plus green light.